mdo992/bobsgame-fonts/README.md

 # bobsgame-fonts
 Fonts created for use with [bob's game](https://github.com/bobsgame/bobsgame).
 These are all ordinary Unicode fonts for use with non-OpenType-savvy programs (e.g. the Korean word processor Haansoft Hangul NEO).
 * **BobsGame Big** – Based on the font used in Mario & Luigi RPG games for the Nintendo DS.
 This font was created in 2012-12-20.
 * **BobsGame Mono** – Based on the OS/2 font “System VIO”.
-The OS/2 subset of this font was created in 2015-01-08.
+The OS/2 subset of this font was created in 2015-01-08 but was cancelled.
 In OS/2 computers that use the default IBM TrueType Font Engine, the glyphs are decreased by one pixel.
-Use the FreeType font engine to fix the glyph spacing.
 * **BobsGame nD** – Based on the font used in Pokémon Diamond & Pearl (2008), Platinum (2009) and HeartGold & SoulSilver (2010) games.
 The font will be used for nDworld.
 * **Pixel Sans** – Based on the font used in many Nintendo 3DS, Game Boy Advance and Nintendo DS games.
 This font was created in 2015 under the name of **DS Sans**.
 * **Pixel Sans Fallback** – For use in Japanese and Korean versions when the [game author](https://github.com/robertpelloni) implemented the translatable version code.